mhoennig/hs.hsadmin.ng/doc/rbac.md

 #### RbacGrant

-The *RbacGrant* entities represent the access-rights structure from *RbacUser*s via hierarchical *RbacRoles* down to *RbacPermission*s.
+The *RbacGrant* entities represent the access-rights structure from *RbacSubject*s via hierarchical *RbacRoles* down to *RbacPermission*s.

 The core SQL queries to determine access rights are all recursive queries on the *RbacGrant* table.